c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * The application is simple and has low loads, and increasing performance is not economically justified.
 * The application has unary requests/responses and does not use streaming.
-(Or the application *does* use streaming, but you consider that using WebSockets and an application protocol on top of it does not violate the REST architecture.)
+(Or the application *does* use streaming, but you consider that using the WebSockets protocol and an application protocol on top of it does not violate the REST architecture.)
 * Requests to the server are made directly from a browser, but using the gRPC-Web proxy is not technically justified.
 * The application has an public API intended for use by a large number of consumers outside your organization.
-(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging binary messages)
+(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging binary messages.)
 * Your organization has proven engineering processes that guarantee successful backward and forward compatibility and versioning during the evolution of the application.

+Regardless of whether or not you use gRPC, remember that you should make decisions based on technical requirements, not preconceptions.
+It may turn out that the best solution to your problem is neither option gRPC nor option REST, but something else entirely — such as GraphQL, a WebSocket-based framework (Socket.IO, RSocket, Spring WebFlux), or even a message-oriented solution.